Goa – Culture and Tradition

 Some of the popular sports that are played in Goa are bullfighting and football.
 Water sports of Goa are also very popular.
 Goa is home to some of the finest casinos in India.
 It is the only state in India where gambling is legal.

 Goa is the most happening destination in India known throughout the world for its night parties.
 It is said Goa never sleeps, while the night parties are most sought after by youngsters throughout the world.
 At night Goa beaches come alive with numerous lights and music.

 Goa is the most popular tourist place in India.
 It is known for its churches, forts, beaches, ferry rides, and folk music.

-It is a heaven for those who want to relax and have fun.
-Tourism in Goa is one of the primary industry where you can see tourists coming from around the world all year long.
+It is heaven for those who want to relax and have fun.
+Tourism in Goa is one of the primary industries where you can see tourists coming from around the world all year long.

 Some of the major tourist attractions are Basilica of Bom Jesus, St. Cathedral Church, Lord Shiva Temple in Mangueshi, Mahalasa Temple.
 The main church are Candolim Beach, Baga Beach, Sinquerim Beach, Bambolim Beach, Arambol Beach, Vagator Beach, Benaulim Beach, Palolem Beach, Agonda Beach, Mobor and Cavelossim beaches are famous

 Dudhsagar Water Falls, Kesarval Springs, Mayem Lake, Arvalem Waterfall, Kuskem Waterfall are some of the famous waterfalls in Goa.

 The famous church is Royal Chapel of St Anthony, Church of The Carmelites, Church of St.Francis of Assisi, Our Lady of Immaculate Conception, Basilica of Bom Jesus, Chapel of St.Catherine, Reis Magos Church, Church of Our Lady of Rosary in Goa.